w3c/w3c-website-redesign-documentation/_docs/2020-06-12-front-end-standards.md

 This browser list is fairly similar to the GDS browser list.
 However, it is important for us to note that for Chrome, Firefox and Edge your site receives visits from a broader range of versions of those browsers.

+_Update: 30 June 2020_

+Based on the decreasing usage of IE11 and [Microsoft encouraging its users to use Edge](https://docs.microsoft.com/en-us/lifecycle/faq/internet-explorer-microsoft-edge) the decision has been made not to include IE11 in the list of browsers that we target for the advanced experience.
+While the website needs to work on IE11, it does not have to be pretty or highly optimised for that browser.